 Nutrition of the Orange vs Orange Peel

-While oranges are touted for being rich in vitamin C, the peel actually contains roughly three times the amount of vitamin C as the fruit.
-Other vitamins and minerals present in the peels in significant amounts include provitamin A, folate, riboflavin, thiamine, vitamin B6, and calcium.
-The peel of the orange is also a rich source of polyphenols.
-These polyphenols as well as the essential oils present in orange peels are known for their anti-cancer and anti-inflammatory properties.
+While oranges are touted for being rich in vitamin C, the peel contains roughly three times the amount of vitamin C as the fruit.
+Other vitamins and minerals present in the citrus peels in significant amounts include provitamin A, folate, riboflavin, thiamine, vitamin B6, and calcium (source, USDA FoodData Central).

 Sourcing of Oranges to Make Orange Peel Powder

 The sourcing of oranges, especially when you plan to preserve the peel, is important.
 When insecticides and pesticides are applied, they are most heavily concentrated on the peel.
-To give yourself the best odds of avoiding these harmful chemicals in your orange peel powder, I would strongly encourage you to find organically grown oranges.
-That being said, whether conventionally or organically grown, you will want to wash the oranges thoroughly before going through the process of turning them into powder.

 How to Use Orange Peel Powder

-There are so many uses for orange peel powder, not only culinarily but also in cleaning products and skin care.
+There are so many uses for orange peel powder—not only culinarily but also in cleaning products and skin care.

 Ideas for adding orange powder to food: